muratk3n/thirdwave/en/README.md

 DE can do a better job grooming these people.

-"Imams Made in Germany Imams — trained in Germany and in the German language — has been a long time coming..
-At last year's German Islam Conference, he called plans for the college good news for Muslims in Germany as well as the country overall, which has taken pains to reduce the influence of foreign-trained imams, especially from Turkey"
+"Imams Made in Germany Imams — trained in Germany and in the German language [new plan] has taken pains to reduce the influence of foreign-trained imams, especially from Turkey"

 ---